raghavian/raghavian.github.io/_pages/about.md

 News
 ======
 * 2023-12: Papers on [energy consumption-aware NAS](https://arxiv.org/abs/2210.06015) and [improved activation map quantization](https://arxiv.org/abs/2309.11856) accepted to be presented at [CASSP-2024](https://2024.ieeeicassp.org/).
+* 20223-12: Machine Learning Section award for contributions to DEI, and green initiatives in 2023.
 * 2023-11: [Paper](https://pubs.rsc.org/en/content/articlehtml/2023/sc/d3sc05081e) accepted to be published in Journal of Chemical Science.
 * 2023-11: [Paper](https://direct.mit.edu/imag/article/doi/10.1162/imag_a_00043/118246) accepted to be published in Journal of Imaging Neuroscience.
 * 2023-11: RS will be judging the [AI for a Sustainable Future Hackathon](https://jura.ku.dk/legaltechlab/calendar/2023/legal-tech-hackathon-2023-ai-for-a-sustainable-future/)